anki/cozmo-python-sdk/docs/source/install-macos.rst

 Mobile Device Setup
 -------------------

-3. **iOS** devices require `iTunes <http://www.apple.com/itunes/download/>`_ to ensure that the usbmuxd service is installed on your computer.
-Usbmuxd is required for the computer to communicate with the iOS device over a USB cable.
-While iTunes needs to be installed, it does not need to be running.
+3. **iOS** devices do not require any special setup in order to run the Cozmo SDK on a macOS system.
 4. **Android** devices require installation of :ref:`adb` (adb) in order to run the Cozmo SDK.
-Android Debug Bridge is required for the computer to communicate with the Android mobile device over a USB cable.
-This service automatically runs when required.
+This is required for the computer to communicate with the Android mobile device over a USB cable and runs automatically when required.

 ----------------
 SDK Installation